MomoPZ/brackets-ckeditor/README.md

 In Brackets on the right, next to the Extension Manager, you will find now the button for CKEditor.

 **To paste/insert content:**
-In Brackets put the cursor where you want to paste content in the body of a HTML-file.
+In Brackets put the cursor a HTML-file where you want to paste content.
 Press the CKEditor-button.
 CKEditor opens with an empty screen.
 Enter your content and press ```Paste```.

 **To edit content:**
 Select in Brackets the HTML you want to edit and press the CKEditor-button.
 Your content will open in Ckeditor.
 After you made your adjustements press ```Paste```.
 The selected HTML in Brackets will be replaced.